DEV Community

 3. The browser requests data about a livestream room and waits until it gets the response.

 • Each of the cards needs room data to render UI but not to request data.
-But since the component is not rendered, the data is not requested.
+However, since the component cannot be rendered without room data, no card data is requested.

 5. Then, for each of the cards, we request data.